lavakyan/mstm-spectrum/README.md

 # mstm-spectrum
 ## About
-Python wrapper for multiple sphere T-matrix (MSTM) code and Mie theory to calculate surface plasmon resonance (SPR) spectrum and *fit* it to experiment.
+The project was initially developed as a Python wrapper for Multiple Sphere T-Matrix (MSTM) code for the calculation of extinction spectra of nanoparticle aggregates.

 Based and inspired by MSТM GUI code <https://git.stim.ee.uh.edu/optics/mstm-gui.git> by David Mayerich.

-Multi-Sphere T-Matrix code is proposed by Dr. Daniel Mackowski and Dr. Michael Mishchenko in:
+MSTM code was published by Dr. Daniel Mackowski and Dr. Michael Mishchenko in:
 "A multiple sphere T-matrix Fortran code for use on parallel computer clusters," *Journal of Quantitative Spectroscopy and Radiative Transfer* (2011) 112 2182-2192
 <https://dx.doi.org/10.1016/j.jqsrt.2011.02.019>.

-Please cite the above reference if using MSTM code.
+The `MSTM Studio` presents several other features, extending the functionality of MSTM.

 ### Features

+1. Interactive graphical user interface (GUI)
+1. Alternative Python scripting (more flexible than GUI)
+1. [Mie theory](https://github.com/nanophotonics/npmie) calculations for isolated spherical nanoparticles
+1. Isolated spheroidal nanoparticles using [SpheroidPy](https://pypi.org/project/scatterpy/)
+1. MSTM calculations for interacting spherical nanoparticles
+1. Near-field calculation with MSTM
-1. Materials defined from constant expression, from tabulated file or from analytical formula of Rioux et al [[doi](http://doi.org/10.1002/adom.201300457)] for Au-Ag;
+1. Materials (dielectric functions): tabulated file, numpy array or analytical expression of Rioux *et al* [[doi](http://doi.org/10.1002/adom.201300457)] for Au-Ag
+1. Size-corrected dielectric functions, instances for Au and Ag
-1. Simple functional contributions (linear, lorentzian, gaussian)
+1. Additional simple spectral shapes (linear, lorentzian, gaussian functions)
-1. Mie theory contributions
-1. MSTM calculations
-1. Fitting of experimental data by any of the mentioned contributions, including combinations
+1. Fitting to experimental data by the mentioned contributions
-1. Interactive graphical user interface
-1. Flexible Python scripting

 ### Installation